a11599/tmodplay/README.md

   - If both of them are added to system `PATH`, you don't need to create a `makeinit` file.
 - Copy `test_bat.sam` to `test.bat` and adjust `file` and `args` environment variables according to your testing requirements. `file` should point to a MOD file and `args` contains parameters to the player.
 Run `tmodplay /h` to display the available command line parameters or refer to [tmodplay.txt](tmodplay.txt).
 - (optional) When using DOSBox-X for development on a modern PC, copy `emu\env_bat.sam` to `emu\env.bat` and adjust the path of `dosbox-x.exe` in the file to your actual install directory.
 - Download [PMI](https://github.com/a11599/pmi), extract it into the same parent as of tmodplay and run `wmake dist` in the PMI folder.
+- Download [mod](https://github.com/a11599/mod), and extract it into the same parent as of tmodplay.
+- Create the `mod` directory under `tmodplay` and copy some MOD files into this folder for testing.

 The folder structure should look like this:

 ```
   |